 I am a foster dad to four boys.
 Being in the position of stand-in caregiver I am privy to stories of horrific trauma, abuse and neglect.
 I must absorb all that and ignore it at the same time.
-I deal with extreme behaviors from my kids resulting from chronic abuse and neglect, but daily my focus is to care for the child’s needs, to comfort him.
+I deal with extreme behaviors from my kids resulting from chronic abuse and neglect, but daily my focus is to care for the child’s needs, to comfort them.

 Pillows have been a symbol in some of the early life stories of my boys - protection from a blow, suffocation, hiding under, taking cover.
 Intended to cradle, cushion or comfort, pillows connote rest and the comforts of a home.